Gloster E.28/39: Testing

-The second prototype E.28/39 (W4046) – initially powered by a Rover W2B engine – joined the test programme on 1 March 1943.
+The second prototype E.28/39 (W4046) – initially powered by a Power Jets W.2 engine – joined the test programme on 1 March 1943.
 Flying of W4046 was by Gloster test pilots John Grierson and John Crosby Warren, because Michael Daunt was then involved with the F.9/40 (which would enter service as the Gloster Meteor).
 Testing revealed problems with engine oil and lubricants.
 In April 1943, W4046 flew to Hatfield for a demonstration in front of the Prime Minister and members of the Air Staff.
 It was taken to Farnborough and fitted with a 1500 lbf W2.B and achieved 466 mph.
 On 30 July 1943, while on a high-altitude test flight, the second prototype was destroyed in a crash resulting from an aileron failure.
-The accident was attributed to the use of the wrong type of grease in the aileron controls; one aileron had "stuck in position, sending the aircraft out of control".
+The accident was attributed to the use of the wrong type of grease in the aileron controls; one aileron was "stuck in position, sending the aircraft out of control".
 The test pilot, Squadron Leader Douglas Davie, bailed out from 33,000 ft, suffering frostbite on the way down.

-The first prototype was fitted with the 1700 lbf thrust W2/500 and was flown to 42,000 ft, but level speed at altitude was not attempted due to fuel shortage.
+The first prototype was fitted with the 1700 lbf thrust W2/500 and was flown to 42,000 ft, but level speed at altitude was not attempted, due to fuel shortage.
 The pilot commented in his report on a need for cockpit heating and a larger fuel tank.
-The aircraft continued flight tests until 1944.
-By that time, more advanced turbojet-powered aircraft were available.
-The Gloster E.28/39 was later able to achieve high speeds, the highest being 505 mph at 30,000 ft with a W.2/700 engine and it proved to be a useful experimental aircraft with a "good climb rate and ceiling".
-Experience with the E.28/39 paved the way for Britain's first operational jet fighter aircraft, the Gloster Meteor.
-The Meteor was powered by the Rolls-Royce Welland engine, which was the next stage in development from the Power Jets W.1.
+The aircraft continued flight tests until 1944.By that time, more advanced turbojet-powered aircraft were available.
+The Gloster E.28/39 was later able to achieve high speeds, the highest being 505 mph at 30,000 ft with a W.2/700 engine and it proved to be a useful experimental aircraft with a "good climb rate and ceiling".Experience with the E.28/39 paved the way for Britain's first operational jet fighter aircraft, the Gloster Meteor.
+The Meteor was powered by two Rolls-Royce Welland engines, which was the next stage in development from the Power Jets W.1.

 Surviving aircraft

 In 1946, the first prototype (W4041) was placed in the Science Museum in Central London, where it is exhibited today in the Flight Gallery.
 A full-size replica has been placed on an obelisk on a roundabout near the northern perimeter of Farnborough Airfield in Hampshire, as a memorial to Sir Frank Whittle.
 A similar full-size model is on display in the middle of a roundabout at Lutterworth in Leicestershire, where the aircraft's engine was produced.

 A full-scale model taken from the same moulds, with authentic paint scheme and detailing, has been built by members of the Jet Age Museum in Gloucestershire.
-It has recently been on display in Brockworth, Gloucester, Kemble (at both the Kemble Air Day and the MVT Show), and formed part of the display for the Sir Frank Whittle Centenary commemorations at RAF Cranwell in June 2007.
+It has been on display in Brockworth, Gloucester, Kemble (at both the Kemble Air Day and the MVT Show), and formed part of the display for the Sir Frank Whittle Centenary commemorations at RAF Cranwell in June 2007.